blurrydev/blurrydev/README.md

 ## I'm an undergrad Data Science Student!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other developers and ML entusiasts
+- 👯 I’m looking to collaborate with other developers and ML/AI enthusiasts

 ### Connect with me: